arianrhodsandlot/nostalgist/docs/src/content/docs/apis/press-up.md

 Release a button programmatically.

-Analog Joysticks is not supported by now.
+Analog Joysticks are not supported by now.

 ## Usage
 ```js